top of page

 Trustee Influence:

-• Trustees will not influence employment decisions involving School personnel, under any circumstances.
+Trustees shall not influence employment decisions involving School personnel.

-The (Executive Committee) of the Board of Trustees will make the final decision regarding the existence of an actual or potential conflict of interest.
-The concerned Trustee(s) shall abstain from participating in discussion and voting on the matter.
+The designated Board committee shall make the final decision regarding the existence of an actual or potential conflict of interest.
+The concerned Trustee(s) must recuse themselves.

 Legal